imteekay/frontend-challenges/INSTRUCTIONS.md

 - Children ages are separated by comma ( , ).

 Examples
-"1:4,6|3" → Two rooms, one with one adult and two children ages 4 and 6 and the other with 3 adults and no children.
+"1:4,6|3" → Two rooms, one with one adult and two children ages four and six and the other with three adults and no children.
-"3" → 3 adults and no children
+"3" → One room with three adults and no children
-"2:4" → 2 adults and one child aged 4
-"1:0,13,16" → 1 adult and 3 children (aged 0, 13 and 16)
+"2:4" → One room with two adults and one child aged four "1:0,13,16" → One room with one adult and three children (aged zero, thirteen and sixteen)

 Note: Keep in mind this is the serialized representation of a valid component state, you can keep a different intermediate data structure of your choice to manage internal state.